top of page

 HAWAII: The Big Island

-The Big Island is just that - big - bigger than all the other islands of Hawaii combined.
-With the most ecologically diverse landscape - multi-colored beaches, lush rainforests, waterfalls, lava fields, a very active volcano, plus a snow-topped mountain - the Big Island has a lot to offer!
-Given its size, consider staying on both sides of the island - a couple nights near Volcanoes National Park - and the rest of your time on the Kona side where you'll find luxury resorts and the beaches, sun and nightlife that go with them.
+Given its size, consider staying on both sides of the island - a night or two near Volcanoes National Park - and the rest of your time on the west side where you'll find luxury resorts and the beaches, sun and nightlife that go with them.
 You can even fly into one side and fly out the other.
-Drive time between the two sides is 1.5 hours for the shortest route, 3 hours for the scenic route.
+Drive time between the two sides is 3 hours.
+Trust me: you can spend A LOT of time in the car on the Big Island.

 BIG ISLAND Favorites